jlucktay/golang-workbench/graphql/github/README.md

 ## Goal

-Get a list of all of my repositories from GitHub, alongside and/or sorted by creation date.
+Get a list of all of repositories owned by me from GitHub, alongside and/or sorted by creation date.

 ## From the Explorer